kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 stringData:
   encryption-passphrase: foobar
 ```

-and to create a new storage class
+And to create a new storage class:

 ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass